mattermost/docs/source/help/getting-started/messaging-basics.rst

 --------------

-**Write messages** using the text input box at the bottom of Mattermost.
+**Write messages** using the text input box at the bottom of the screen.
 Press ENTER to send a message.
 Use SHIFT+ENTER to create a new line without sending a message.